Azure-Samples/azure-spring-boot-samples/appconfiguration/spring-cloud-azure-starter-appconfiguration/appconfiguration-sample/README.md

 This sample illustrates the simplest usage of `spring-cloud-azure-starter-appconfiguration`.

 ## What You Will Build

-You will build an application that use Spring Resource abstraction to read and write data with [Azure Storage Blob](https://azure.microsoft.com/services/storage/blobs/).
+You will build an application that use `spring-cloud-azure-starter-appconfiguration` to retrieve configurations from [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/).

 ## What You Need